Joe Frank Harris: Early life and career

 Harris was born in the Atco Mill Village of Cartersville, Georgia, to Frank and Frances Harris.
 Harris was the second of three children with brother Fred Harris and sister Glenda Harris Gambill.
 Harris attended Asbury College for one year, then went on to graduate from the University of Georgia in 1958 with a degree in business administration.
 While attending Georgia, he also became a member of Lambda Chi Alpha fraternity.
 Upon graduation, Harris returned to his native Cartersville, Georgia to join his father Frank and brother Fred in the family run cement business.
 Harris Cement Products, Inc. operated from 1940 to 1980, and during the late 1970s furnished all the cement for the bridges and overpasses constructed on Interstate 75 from Cobb County to Gordon County.
 Harris was persuaded to run for the Georgia House of Representatives in 1964 and served nine terms from January 3, 1965 to January 11, 1983.
 Harris became the chairman of the Appropriations Committee in 1974.
-Since the death of Jimmy Carter on December 29, 2024, Joe Frank Harris is the earliest serving and oldest living governor of Georgia.
+Since the death of former Georgia Governor & former US President Jimmy Carter on December 29, 2024, Joe Frank Harris is the earliest serving and oldest living governor of Georgia.